Brian Prior

-Brian Norman Prior (born October 16, 1959) is an American prelate of the Episcopal Church currently serving as the assisting bishop in the Diocese of Alabama.
+Brian Norman Prior (born October 16, 1959) is an American prelate of the Episcopal Church.
+He served as the ninth Bishop of Minnesota and later served as an assisting bishop in the Diocese of Olympia and the Diocese of Alabama.

 Education

 Prior was raised in Prosser, Washington and graduated from Whitworth University in Spokane.
 In 1987, he received his Master of Divinity from Church Divinity School of the Pacific in Berkeley, California.
 He received an Honorary Doctorate Degree from Church Divinity School of the Pacific in October 2014.